5. Common Questions:

 Hard disk eraser Active@ KillDisk Professional version suggests several methods for data destruction.
 For example, in US DoD 5220.22-M method it overwrites all addressable storage and indexing locations on the drive three times: with zeros (0x00), complement (0xFF), and random characters.
 It then verifies all writing procedures.
 This complies with the US DoD 5220.22-M security standard.

-Hard disk eraser Active@ KillDisk for Windows can be launched and work under Windows XP, Windows Vista, Windows 7, Windows 8, Windows 2003 and 2008 Server.
+Hard disk eraser Active@ KillDisk for Windows can be launched and work under all Windows operating system family, includint Windows Servers.

 Hard disk eraser Active@ KillDisk for Windows can be also launched from the pre-installed on media storage device operating system (WinPE).